TykTechnologies/tyk-demo/README.md

 ## Scenario 1: Committing changes

-If you have changed APIs and Policies in your Dashboard, and want to commit these so other people can use them, use the `tyk-sync dump` command:
+If you have changed APIs and Policies in your Dashboard, and want to commit these so other people can use them, use the `dump.sh` script, which is pre-configured to call the `tyk-sync dump` command using you local `.organisation-id` value:

 ```
-tyk-sync dump -d http://localhost:3000 -s <DASHBOARD_API_ACCESS_CREDENTIALS> -t tyk-sync-data
+./dump.sh
 ```

 This will update the files in the `tyk-sync-data` directory.
 You can then commit these files into the repo.

 ## Scenario 2: Synchronising updates

-If you want to get the changes other people have made, use the `tyk-sync sync` command.
+If you want to get the changes other people have made, use the `sync.sh` script, which calls the `tyk-sync sync` command using you local `.organisation-id` and `.dashboard-user-api-credentials` files.

+To get the latest updates, you should pull from the remote repo first.

 **Warning:** This command is a hard sync which will **delete** any APIs and Policies from your Dashboard that do not exist in the source data.

 ```
-tyk-sync sync -d http://localhost:3000 -s <DASHBOARD_API_ACCESS_CREDENTIALS> -o <ORGANISATION_ID> -p tyk-sync-data
+./sync.sh
 ```

 # Using Elasticsearch & Kibana